ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 We will have standard documentation i.e. Storybook.

 ---
+## Dialog Service

+Separate from the Nimble dialog itself, there will be a `DialogService` in `systemlink-lib-angular` to easily create and display common dialogs:
+- `showErrorPopup(message: string): void`
+    - TODO: NEEDS DESIGN
+- `showMessagePopup(title: string, message: string): void`
+    - TODO: NEEDS DESIGN
+- `showConfirmationPrompt(title: string, message: string, confirmLabel: string, rejectLabel: string): boolean`
+    - returns `true` if confirmed, `false` if rejected/canceled
+    - `confirmLabel` defaults to "Yes" and `rejectLabel` defaults to "No"

+Each function will construct and show the respective modal dialog and not return until the dialog is dismissed by the user.

+This may be implemented separately, after the Nimble dialog itself is implemented.

+---

 ## Open Issues

-- Should there be a service to simplify the creation and display of popups?
-Where?
 - Movable dialogs?
 How?
 - Sizeable dialogs?
 How?
 - How to support buttons and other inputs in the same form?
 If the user puts `section` and `footer` inside a `<form method='dialog'>` element (to have a footer button automatically close the dialog and submit the form data), then `section` and `footer` will not get default styling.
-- Snackbar mode - A snackbar popup:
+- Snackbar mode - a snackbar popup:
     - is non-modal
     - appears at the bottom of the window
     - is limited to one at a time - how?